cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Understanding the specific developmental care-receiving experiences of each insecure attachment type guides tailored treatment approaches.
 * The Three Pillars of treatment (Secure Base, Safe Haven, and Selective Attunement) are adapted to meet the unique needs of patients with Dismissing, Anxious-Preoccupied, and Disorganized Attachment styles.

-### CHAPTER 11 Treating Dismissing Attachment The Origins of Dismissing Attachment
+## Chapter 11 Treating Dismissing Attachment The Origins of Dismissing Attachment

 **Chapter 11: Treating Dismissing Attachment**